Ice on the black sand of Diamond Beach

 Many of the gas stations in Iceland have food to go.
 It’s not cheap and my burrito cost $11 USD but it was probably the best burrito I’ve ever had.

-When I returned to the hostel, one of the girls from my room said her aurora app was showing activity around Reykjavik, so we headed to the lighthouse downtown.
+Back at the hostel, one of the girls there said her aurora app was showing activity around Reykjavik, so we headed to the lighthouse downtown.
 That darker area is supposed to be one of the best places to see the Northern Lights near the city.

 Sure enough, the Auroras were faintly visible.
 A surprising end to an epic day in Iceland.